HouganYT/rust-cheat-check/README.md

 Light-weight node js wrapper for [private RustCC API](https://rustcheatcheck.ru "API").

 ## Simple usage

+Just install it with
+``npm install rust-cheat-check --save``, and here you go

 ``You can also provide apiUrl in constructor options to provide different url``

 ```javascript